Code-Adventure/Code-Adventure-01-hello-world/README.md

 ## Your Mission

-Let the method in /lib/hello_world.rb return the string, but without using the following chars:
+Let the method in /lib/hello_world.rb return the string `Hello, World!`, but without using the following chars:

 `H, e, l, o, W, r, d` Also comma `,` and `!` is not allowed to use.